TLDR at end

-Options are something that everyone knows about but few truly understand.
+Stock options (aka options) are something that everyone knows about but few truly understand.
 That’s not surprising, because they are a complicated financial instrument.
 We’re going to walk through the basics of them so you can stay better informed.
-For 99% of investors all you need to have is a surface level understanding of options and how they are utilized by professional investors.
+For 99% of investors all you need is a surface level understanding of options and how they are utilized by professional investors.
 This will keep you out of the latest investing fad and allow you to determine whether options make sense for your portfolio.

 The Two Types Of Options